 - If the card's writing speed is slow, movie shooting may stop automatically.
-Use an SD Speed Class 6 "CLASS®" or faster card.
-To find out the card's read/write speed, see the card manufacturer's Web site, etc. - The movie shooting will be terminated automatically if the file size reaches 4 GB or if the movie length reaches 29 min.
-59 sec.
+Use an SD Speed Class 6 "CLASS " or faster card.
+To find out the card's read/write speed, see the card manufacturer's Web site, etc. - If a movie clip's file size reaches 4 GB or the shooting length reaches 29 min.
+59 sec., the movie shooting will stop automatically.